 The holders of the (i) founder shares, which were issued in a private placement prior to the closing of this offering, (ii) private placement warrants, which will be issued in a private placement simultaneously with the closing of this offering and the Class A ordinary shares underlying such private placement warrants and (iii) private placement warrants that may be issued upon conversion of working capital loans will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration and shareholder rights agreement to be signed prior to or on the effective date of this offering.
-Pursuant to the registration and shareholder rights agreement and assuming the underwriter exercises its over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 13,400,930 Class A ordinary shares and 9,088,430 warrants.
-The number of Class A ordinary shares underlying the private placement warrants and (iii) up to 1,500,000 Class A ordinary shares underlying the private placement warrants issued upon conversion of working capital loans.
+Pursuant to the registration and shareholder rights agreement and assuming the underwriter exercises its over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 13,850,000 Class A ordinary shares and 8,100,000 warrants.
+The number of Class A ordinary shares includes (i) 5,750,000 Class A ordinary shares to be issued upon conversion of the founder shares, (ii) up to 6,600,000 Class A ordinary shares underlying the private placement warrants and (iii) up to 1,500,000 Class A ordinary shares underlying the private placement warrants issued upon conversion of working capital loans.
 The holders of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
-We will be ar the expenses incurred in connection with the filing of any such registration statements.
+We will bear the expenses incurred in connection with the filing of any such registration statements.